 How to Encrypt Java Strings in Android Apps

-Learn to Encrypt strings and resources in Android apps, in mobile CI/CD with a Data-Driven DevSecOps™ build system.
+Learn to Encrypt Strings in Android apps, in mobile CI/CD with a Data-Driven DevSecOps™ build system.

 Encrypting strings in Android apps is an important measure to protect the data from being harvested for malicious purposes.
 This feature enhances the security of the app against malicious attempts to read the app’s contents or harvest valuable data about users and organizations.

-On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt strings and resources without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Android Apps that Encrypt Strings without an SDK or gateway:

 Upload the Mobile App to Appdome.